Kanes and Abel's: Synopsis

 A rival detective, Vinnie Van Lowe (Ken Marino), offers to give Veronica and Keith some of his cases.
 Veronica goes to a ceremony for a scholarship dedicated to Lilly.
 Knowing what she knows now, Veronica imagines potential situations for Lilly's murder.
 Veronica goes to the spot where Lilly was murdered.
 Sabrina points out Hamilton Cho (Leonard Wu), who has recently beat out Sabrina for valedictorian, and Veronica investigates him.
 Veronica puts a tracker on Hamilton's car.
 Clarence Wiedman visits Keith (Enrico Colantoni), asking if he knows where Amelia DeLongpre is, but he denies it.
 That night, Veronica talks to Keith and reveals that she's still on the case, although Keith is as far along on the case as she is.
 Keith says that he believes that Jake Kane (Kyle Secor) called Clarence Wiedman after he discovered Lilly's body.
 Sabrina calls Veronica reporting a car alarm that won't stop.
 Veronica talks to Logan and reveals Duncan's (Teddy Dunn) epilepsy.
 Logan tells her that one time, Duncan, in an epileptic seizure, almost killed Jake.
 Veronica begins to suspect that Vinnie Van Lowe is behind the Sabrina case as she has tracked the car alarm to his ex-wife.
 Veronica plants a video tracker in his office, but Veronica suddenly figures out that Hamilton Cho's father hired Vinnie to harass Sabrina without his son's knowledge.
 In the end, Hamilton gives up the valedictorian race, but he is okay with it.

-Amelia has the settlement papers at her hotel before he is interrupted by Clarence Wiedman, who says that Veronica is a fraud.
+Amelia has the settlement papers at her hotel before she is interrupted by Clarence Wiedman, who says that Veronica is a fraud.
 When Keith and Veronica go to the hotel room, they find Clarence, who says that Amelia has finalized the settlement and left.
 To cheer her up, Keith shows Veronica his evidence for the Lilly Kane case.
 Keith flashes back to his first interview with Jake and Celeste (Lisa Thornhill), where he found out that they were going through a load of laundry, despite the fact that the pair have two full-time housekeepers.
 Keith found a soccer uniform in the dryer, suggesting that Duncan (a soccer player) had killed Lilly and they were washing Duncan's uniform to remove the blood.